-This is valid for any Korteweg potential $\Bhopot$, obtained in \re{nlf_qpres_gen1} or \re{nlf_qpres_gen1}.
-Moreover, one can see above that the Bohm potential form is separated naturally; therefore, if the gradient dependence comes from the additive energy form, \re{inte_Fisher}, then one can get the pure thermal part in the parenthesis.
-However, for a quantum fluid, the parameter $K$ can depend on the entropy and spacetime; here $S_0$ must be constant, otherwise, the wave function interpretation is lost.
+This is valid for any Korteweg potential $\Bhopot$ obtained in Eq.~\re{nlf_qpres_gen1} or \re{nlf_qpres_gen2}.
+Moreover, one can see that the Bohm potential form is separated naturally; therefore, if the gradient dependence comes from the additive energy form [Eq.~\re{inte_Fisher}], one can obtain the pure thermal part in the parentheses.
+However, for a quantum fluid, the parameter $K$ can depend on the entropy and spacetime; here, $S_0$ must be constant, or the wave function interpretation will be lost.